francoiskroll/FramebyFrame/DOCUMENTATION.md

 **ynameOrNo**: whether or not (TRUE or FALSE) to write the name of the Y axis.
 TRUE will write “% larvae which have not slept yet”.
 Default is TRUE.

-**nightBgOrNo**: whether or not (TRUE or FALSE) to add a grey background when we are making the sleep latency survival plot for a night.
+**nightBgOrNo**: whether or not (TRUE or FALSE) to add a grey background to indicate we are looking at data collected at night.
 Default is TRUE.

 **xmaxh**: end of X axis, in hours after the light transition.
-Default is the total duration (in hours) of that time window, typically 14 hours if day, 10 hours if night.
+Default is the total duration (in hours) of that time window, typically 10 hours for the night.

 **detailsOrNo**: whether or not (TRUE or FALSE) to print in Console the details of each Cox Proportional-Hazards model.